Jalapeño vs Poblano: Heat, Flavor and Best Uses for Cooking

 Medium

 Chiles rellenos is where poblanos are irreplaceable.
-The pepper's size (typically 4–5 inches), thick walls, and earthy flavor make it the structural and culinary foundation of the dish — stuff it with cheese or picadillo, batter it, fry it, and that roasted poblano flavor carries everything.
+The pepper's size (typically 4–5 inches), thick walls, and earthy flavor make it the structural and cooking foundation of the dish — stuff it with cheese or picadillo, batter it, fry it, and that roasted poblano flavor carries everything.
 No other fresh pepper handles that role as well.
 The comparison to bell pepper's milder profile makes clear why bells fall short: not enough flavor complexity.

 For mole negro and other long-cooked sauces, dried poblanos — sold as ancho chiles — provide the dark, raisin-like depth that defines the sauce.
 Fresh poblanos also work sliced into rajas, the cream-braised strips served with corn and onion that pair with almost any protein.